MILAN DESIGN WEEK 2026

 A curated reading of the most relevant shifts in colour, material and design direction emerging from Milan Design Week 2026.
 Developed through on-site observation, photography and analysis.

-A curated trend report for interior and home professionals.
+A curated trend report for interior and home professionals

 From fragments to direction

 Milan Design Week is rich, layered and overwhelming.
 Every year, hundreds of presentations, installations and exhibitions compete for attention.
-This report brings those fragments together and translates them into a coherent reading of the most relevant shifts in interior design.
+This report brings those fragments together and translates them into a coherent reading of relevant shifts in interior design.

 The focus is on atmosphere, colour, material, form, surface, scenography and product direction.
 The result is a visual and analytical report for brands, buyers, designers, stylists, retailers and creative teams working in the interior and home sector.